gsarajlic/frontend-nanodegree-arcade-game/README.md

       When you win a game, there will be a window with the congratulation note.
 Press close button and to restart a game you have to hit a bug with your character.

+## Credits
+I would like to thank whole Udacity community esspecially mrs. Antonella Dean which study jam video I used to develop this game.
+Also I have borrowed some ideas from her work.